-The meeting will be held in private.
+The meeting will not be public.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
 Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
 Consent will be recorded in any minutes taken.